deepfriedret/Pumpkin/docs/developer/world.md

 Replacing the Region File Format after Minecraft Release 1.2, this is the file format used to store modern vanilla Java Minecraft worlds.

 The files stored in this format are .mca files, while using the same region logic, there were a number of changes.
-The notable changes include an increase to a 256 hight limit, then to 320, as well as a higher number of block ID's.
+The notable changes include an increase to a 256 height limit, then to 320, as well as a higher number of block ID's.

 More details can be found on the [Minecraft Wiki](https://minecraft.wiki/w/Anvil_file_format).